Gerald R. Fox, Jr.

 He is survived by his wife Meredith of 30 years; his stepdaughter, Alyson L. Collins and her husband Ronald of Ocean Twp., NJ; his sisters Betsy Birch of Dover, NJ and Patricia A. Gale of Succasunna, NJ; his grandsons Aiden and Brody Collins; his nieces and nephews Brian Birch, Meghan Birch, Shaun Birch, Ryan Birch, Colin Birch and his wife Hazel, Caitlyn Dodd and her husband Will, Connor Birch, and Ryan Gale and his wife Katie; and his greatnieces and nephews Corey, Kaleigh, Brody, Dylan, Nina, and Jolene.

 There will be a celebration of Gerry's life at a later date.
-In lieu of flowers, memorial donations may be made in his memory to your favorite charity
+Memorial donations may be made to your favorite charity

 .
 For online condolences, please visit www.bongarzonefuneralhome.com